de-passage/flags/README.md

 	template<T> T to() const
-Convert the flags to a T. For compatibility. (will probably be changed to **operator static_cast** in the near future)
+Converts the flags to a T. For compatibility.

 #### A word